cloudflare/pint/docs/checks/alerts/count.md

   to `scrape_interval`, try to reduce it if that would load too many samples.
   Defaults to `1m`.
 - `resolve` - duration after which stale alerts are resolved.
 Defaults to `5m`.
 - `minCount` - minimal number of alerts for this check to report it.
-Default to `0`.
+Defaults to `0`.
-  Set this to a no-zero value if you want this check to report only if the estimated number of alerts is high enough.
+  Set this to a non-zero value if you want this check to report only if the estimated number of alerts is high enough.
 - `comment` - set a custom comment that will be added to reported problems.
 - `severity` - set custom severity for reported issues, defaults to `info`.